drupal/cms-launcher/README.md

 ### Prerequisites

-* Node.js (the JavaScript runtime—not the Drupal module 😉)
+* Node.js (the JavaScript runtime—not the Drupal module 😉) and Yarn 2 or later
 * PHP 8.3 or later, globally installed
 * Composer, globally installed